ouya/docs/unity.md

 The Shutdown event fires when the game can safely exit cleanly.
 Using the `shutdown` event is required and will be checked during review.

-Extend the `IShutdownListener` interface to receive the callback for a pause event.
+Extend the `IShutdownListener` interface to receive the callback for a shutdown event.

 C#
 ```